 6. Transportation Changes

 There are a few changes to the way transportation works at Disney World.
 The monorail that goes between Epcot and the Transportation and Ticket Center is not running.
 Additionally, the monorail, buses, boats, and Skyliner are all running at limited capacity, increasing wait times.
 To ensure these changes don’t mess up your plans, arrive earlier than you normally would and be prepared to wait a while.
 You might learn some games to play as a family while you wait in order to pass the time.

 Unfortunately, there are no traditional character meet-and-greets at the parks currently.
 Additionally, live performances and parades have been cancelled.
 Luckily, this doesn’t mean you won’t see any characters in the parks, but it does make finding them a little more difficult.
 To see characters, we recommend making reservations for one of the few character dining experiences currently available.
 If this isn’t possible, watch for “character cavalcades”, which run in the streets and on the water on a fairly regular basis.
 You may also see characters waving from balconies and other high-up places, so keep an eye out!

-Masks aren’t exactly the most comfortable things to wear around all day—especially if it happens to be hot out.
+Masks aren’t exactly the most comfortable things to wear around all day.
+As of recently, Disney now allows guests to remove their mask while outside.
+Masks are still required at all indoor locations throughout the Walt Disney World property.
+Guests must also wears masks when in an attraction queue, even if you are outdoors.
 In order to ensure you’re as comfortable as possible, be picky about your masks, packing only the ones that fit best.
 You might also bring an extra mask to the park each morning, so you can change halfway through the day in case your first mask gets dirty or sweaty.
-Lastly, make sure to take plenty of mask breaks at the designated relaxation stations in the parks.